 You can help to keep your pet healthy and happy by regularly attending wellness exams.
 These checkups allow your veterinarian to detect early symptoms of common conditions and monitor your pet's long term health.
-Here, our the Pacific Northwest vets share info about what to expect when bringing your pet in for a routine wellness exam.
+Here, our Everett vets share info about what to expect when bringing your pet in for a routine wellness exam.

-My pet looks healthy, why should I bring her to the vet?
+My pet looks healthy, why should I bring them to the vet?

 A wellness exam is a checkup done on your pet by your veterinarian while your companion appears to be perfectly healthy.
 Attending wellness exams a few times a year is an excellent way to make sure your pet achieves optimal health.